The following lesson is designed to introduce students to acute, obtuse, and right angles. It is

 Closure

 You may wish to bring the class back together for a discussion of the findings.
-Once the students
+Discuss with

 Alternate Outline

-This lesson can be rearranged in several ways if there is only one available computer:
+This lesson can be rearranged in several ways if you have limited computer access: